Best Cities for Black Professionals [2025]

 Where are the best cities for black professionals?
 Discover how we used data-driven insights to identify the top locations and rank our choices!

-In celebration of Black History Month this year, we partnered with Apartment List’s Black ERG, "Black@A-List", to create this data-driven report that uncovers the best cities for Black professionals.
+The best cities for Black professionals based on our comprehensive metrics are Washington, D.C., Atlanta, San Antonio, Houston, and Dallas.
+In celebration of Black History Month, we partnered with Apartment List’s Black employee resource group (ERG), Black@A-List, to create this data-driven report that uncovers the best cities for Black professionals.

-While the "best" place to live will always be subjective, we sought to give you a comprehensive scoring metric based on a wide variety of factors, including basic demographic data like income levels and population share to metrics that dove deep on lifestyle such as percentage of Black teachers and doctors in a given city.
-Read on to learn more about our methodology, how we chose our top five, and to download our data and review it for yourself.
+While the “best” place to live is ultimately subjective, we developed a comprehensive scoring system that considers a wide range of factors—from basic demographics like income levels and population distribution to lifestyle indicators, such as the percentage of Black teachers and doctors in a city.
+Read on to explore our methodology, discover how we selected our top five cities, and learn how to access and review the full dataset yourself.

 Map (6)

-How We Ranked the Best Cities for Black Professionals
+How Did We Rank the Best Cities for Black Professionals?

-This score identifies regions that have a sizable (and growing) Black community that is well-represented in various key occupations.
-This score considers the share of a city’s population who is Black, whether the Black population has gotten larger or smaller over the past decade, and whether the Black community is proportionally represented in the teachers, doctors, lawyers, and managers who live there.
+This score identifies regions that have a sizable (and growing) Black community that is well represented in various key occupations.
+This score considers the share of a city’s population who are Black, whether the Black population has increased or decreased over the past decade, and whether the Black community is proportionally represented in the teachers, doctors, lawyers, and managers who live there.

 Rayven's quote 2